What TO DO in the neighborhood

 DESNOYER Park FIRE & ICE EVENT

-Friday 2/23/24 - 5:00-7:00PM at the park
+Friday 1/10/25 - 5:00-7:00PM at the park

 DPIA in conjunction with the Union Park District Council sponsor an annual winter party at the park.
 Come and enjoy the holiday season outside with neighbors.
 We will have hot dogs & chips while they last, s’mores to make over a bonfire, cocoa, and hopefully skating games if the rink is ready in time.
+Clues for the neighborhood medallion hunt will be given out every 15min starting at 5:30p with the final clue given out at 6:30p.

 WINTER AT THE TOWN & COUNTRY GOLF COURSE